wwbrannon/emrcfn/README.md

 geoemr
 ------

 This repo's scripts set up an EMR cluster with spatially enabled Hive.
 The `emrcfn.yaml` template sets up the cluster and relies on resources under the `hadoop/` directory for geospatial support.
+The template outputs cluster attributes to facilitate nesting it within other templates.

 ### Cluster features
 Other than Hive spatial support, the cluster is configured with the following features: